kathrynhamilton/textbooks/SystemsEngineering/SysML.md

 **www.nomagic.com/support/quick-reference-guides.html**

-## System Modelling & Model Based Systems Engineering
+## Model Based Systems Engineering

 What does a system model do?